-Another characteristic of hip buckets is whether or not they have a leg string, which is essentially a string that ties around your leg to reduce the hip bucket from swaying and any spills that may result from such.
-Some of the hip buckets that lay higher up on the window cleaners leg don’t have a leg string because the buckets themselves sway less because they are higher on the leg.
-This difference is really a matter of personal preference.
+Another characteristic of hip buckets is whether or not they have a leg string, which is essentially a string that ties around your leg to reduce the hip bucket from swaying.
+Some of the hip buckets that lay higher up on the window cleaners leg don’t have a leg string because the buckets themselves sway less.
+This difference is a matter of personal preference.
 Even if you get a hip bucket that includes leg string, you can choose not to use it.

 Hip Bucket Slots

-The last major difference is how many slots each hip bucket is designed with.
+The last significant difference is how many slots each hip bucket has.
 This determines the number of tools you can hold, in some cases, even dictating which tools can be held where.
 Generally, most hip buckets are designed with one large slot, used for your t-bar and washer, and a few smaller slots for your squeegees.